MadalinaPatrichi/uob-cloud-computing/content/book/chapter_5/02_Why_do_we_need_observation.md

-# Why do we need observation
+# Why do we need observation?

 At this point in the coursework, the "ToDo" application has been successfully developed and migrated from local hosting, to a VM in the cloud, to a containerized service, and finally to an orchestrated Kubernetes Pod.
 While these changes have given us large improvements in our development flow, deployment and rollback reproducability; we have introduced more and more layers between the app and its hardware host which have made the behaviour of the app more and more opaque to us.